-A bacon bog.
+A Bacon Hog.

-THIS is cut different, because of making ham, bacon, and pickled pork.
-Here you have fine spare-ribs, chines, and grifkins, and fat for hog's lard.
-The liver and crow is much admired fried with bacon; the feet and ears are both equally good souled.
+This is cut different, because of making ham, bacon and pickled pork.
+Here you have fine sparribs, chines and griskins, and fat for hog's-lard.
+The liver and crow is much admired fry'd with bacon; the feet and ears of both are equally good souled.

-Pork comes in season at Bartholomew-tide, and holds good
+Pork comes in feafon at Bartholomew-tide, and holds good till

-till Lady-day.
+Lady-day.

-How to chuse Butcher's Meat.
+How to chuse Butchers Meat.

-To chuse lamb.
+To chuse Lamb.

-IN a fore-quarter of lamb mind the neck-vein; if it be an azure blue it is new and good, but if greenish or yellowish, it is near tainting, if not tainted already.
-In the hinder-quarter, smell under the kidney, and try the knuckle; if you meet with a faint scent, and the knuckle be limber, it is stale killed.
-For a lamb's head, mind the eyes; if they be sunk or wrinkled, it is stale; if plump and lively, it is new and sweet.
+In a fore-quarter of lamb, mind the neck vein; if it be an azure blue it is new and good, but if greenish or yellowish, it is near tainting, if not tainted already.
+In the hinder-quarter, smell under the kidney and try the knuckle; if you meet with a faint scent, and the knuckle be limber, it is stelle killed.
+For a lamb's head head, mind the eyes if they be funk or wrinkled, it is stale; if plump and lively, it is new and sweet, stale killed, will be foft and slimy.